COVID 19 Procedures

 Website Current Condition Page

+If a park requires a mask it will be advertised on the required facilities.
+Please bring a mask with you during your visit as a precaution, postures are subject to change daily.
 We will continue to monitor all park functions to ensure that visitors adhere to CDC guidance for mitigating risks associated with the transmission of COVID-19 and take any additional steps necessary to protect public health.

 Temporary Road/Parking Closures:

 - The northern section of Park Road between Highway 90 and VFW Road will be closed through Spring of 2022.
 Park facilities, including the Davis Bayou Campground and William M. Colmer Visitor Center, along with the Gulf Coast Research Lab, and all residential homes will remain accessible during construction via a detour from VFW Road to Park Road.